-The original testing and verification was performed between July and September of 2022.
-Remediation testing of medium severity findings was performed between October and December of 2022.
+The original testing and verification was performed between September 16, 2024 and September 27, 2024.
+Remediation testing was performed on January 9, 2025 to validate whether the vulnerabilities indicated as addressed by Microsoft were successfully remediated.
 The scope of this project was limited to the Dynamics 365 Business Central application and the specific infrastructure on which the application resides.
 Unless otherwise noted, all tested vulnerabilities that were found to be not remediated use the original verification steps to exploit the finding.